 Work of the Partnership

 To develop the Partnership, the Commission held initial brainstorming workshop in October 2008, as well as three consultation meetings with Member States, experts and stakeholders during the spring of 2009.

 The Communication Action Against Cancer: European Partnership broadly sets out the objectives for the European Partnership, but areas and actions have been determined by members of the Partnership themselves.
 These areas include:

 - Identification and promotion of good practice in cancer-related healthcare;

 - Health information, collection and analysis of comparable data.

-The work of the Partnership is being carried forward through a "Joint Action", a financial mechanism under the EU Health Programme (for information on joint actions, see the EAHC website).
+The work of the Partnership has been carried forward through a "Joint Action", a financial mechanism under the EU Health Programme (for information on joint actions, see the Chafea website).
 The Joint Action officially began in early February 2011, and will continue until February 2014.
-It benefits additionally from administrative and scientific support from the Commission.
+It benefited additionally from administrative and scientific support from the Commission.

 The European Commission launched the European Partnership for Action Against Cancer on 29 September 2009, see press release.